 About two-thirds, of military deaths in World War I were in battle.
 This was unlike any previous conflict during the 19th century, when the majority of deaths were due to disease.
 Improvements in medicine, as well as the increased lethality of military weaponry were both factors in this development.
 Nevertheless disease, including the 'Spanish flu', still caused about one third of total military deaths for all belligerents.

 Financial Cost of World War One

-World War One cost the United Kingdom around £2.5 billion, which is approximately £850 billion in today's money.
-Britain funded the war by selling off foreign investments and borrowing heavily from the United States, which effectively ensured that America remained an ally throughout the war.
+World War One cost the world over $3.8 Trillion dollars (This was mostly made up by Germany, $984bn, Britain, $1,205bn, France, $641bn and America, $787bn).
+Britain paid the most and funded the war by selling off foreign investments and borrowing heavily from the United States.
+This effectively ensured that America remained an ally throughout the war, and the USA became the richest power afterwards.
 In the United Kingdom, funding the war had a severe economic cost.
 From being the world's largest overseas investor, Britain became one of its biggest debtors, with interest payments forming around 40% of all government spending.

 Inflation more than doubled between 1914 and its peak in 1920, while the value of the Pound Sterling fell by 61.2%.
 Reparations in the form of free German coal depressed local industry, precipitating the 1926 General Strike.
 The Versailles Treaty set German repayments for the cost of the war at 132 Billion Marks.
 This was to be repaid in cash or raw materials, land given up and services provided.
 These repayments were suspended in 1932, by which point Germany had repaid 20.5 Billion Marks (about $6 billion).